jbilander/SDBox-v2/README.md

 ***

-At this stage, before you solder the Nano in place, you should verify that `+5V` via the Micro-USB jack looks ok...
+At this stage, before you solder the Nano down to the board, you should verify that `+5V` via the Micro-USB jack is ok...

 ***